accre/Intel-Xeon-Phi/README.md

 * The biggest advantage of the Phis is the ability to achieve higher performance with minimal changes to your code.
 In particular, programs that perform large matrix and/or vector processing using Intel's MKL or multi-threading are execellent candidates for
 Phi execution.
-Intel's "automatic offloading" technology is enabled for at least three widely used software environments (Matlab, Python, and R), where a user only needs to add a single line to a SLURM script to achieve dynamic offloading to the Phi.
+Intel's "automatic offloading" technology is enabled on the cluster for at least three widely used software environments (Matlab, Python, and R), where a user only needs to add a few lines to a SLURM script to achieve dynamic offloading to the Phi.
 No re-building/compiling of the software is needed.

 * ACCRE currently has four Phi nodes in production.
 Each node contains two Phi co-processors.

-* This repo contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.
+* This repository contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.
+Click on the directories above from Github to view these simple examples.

 ## Available Software on ACCRE Cluster